paritytech/releng-scripts/README.md

 ```
 /repository
 ├── cmd
-│  └── rs
+│  └── releng-scripts
 │     └── upload.sh
-└── rs
+└── releng-scripts
 ```

-`rs` is a tool entrypoint meant for external consumption, therefore it doesn't include an extension.
-On the other hand, `upload.sh`, which corresponds to the `upload` subcommand of `rs`, can keep its extension because it's not meant for external consumption, as it's invoked by `rs`.
+`releng-scripts` is a tool entrypoint meant for external consumption, therefore it doesn't include an extension.
+On the other hand, `upload.sh`, which corresponds to the `upload` subcommand of `releng-scripts`, can keep its extension because it's not meant for external consumption, as it's invoked by `releng-scripts`.

 ### Tools <a name="development-repository-structure-tools"></a>